shakfu/rtrack/README.md

 ### Per-Channel Effects

-Each Synth/Sample track can have its own effects chain, configured via Track Config (Enter).
-All continuous parameters support MIDI learn (`L` to bind a CC, `U` to unbind):
+Each Synth/Sample channel can have its own effects chain.
+All continuous parameters support MIDI learn:

 | Effect | Parameters |
 |--------|-----------|